wxsd-sales/kiosk-reception-search-dialer/README.md

    - Set the value for `WebEngine > Features > Xapi.Peripherals.AllowedHosts.Hosts` to `*`
    - Set the value for `UserInterface > HomeScreen.Peripherals.WebApp.URL` to the URL you created in Step 4 above

-## Demo

-A demo is not availabe at this time.

 ## Support

-Please reach out to the WXSD team at [wxsd@external.cisco.com](mailto:wxsd@external.cisco.com?cc=ashessin@cisco.com&subject=Azure%20Group%20Sync) or contact me on Webex (ashessin@cisco.com).
+Please, contact the WXSD team at wxsd@external.cisco.com for questions.
+Or, if you're a Cisco employee, reach out to us on the Webex App via our bot (globalexpert@webex.bot).
+In the "Engagement Type" field, choose the "API/SDK Proof of Concept Integration Development" option to reach our team.